Congratulations! You’ve decided to take the leap and invest in the first marketing campaign for your company.

 Create your message, content

-It’s important that no matter how simply you might start your first marketing campaign that you include a message that engages your target audience packaged in a way that catches their attention.
+It’s important that no matter how simply you might start your first marketing campaign, you must include a message that engages your target audience packaged in a way that catches their attention.

 This can be an offer, such as a discount or coupon, or an enticing reason to subscribe to your email newsletter.
 The sky is the limit.